-Although there is clear evidence that education has a positive impact on the nation's development, how this impact manifests itself remains less clear.
-The Human Development Report (UNDP, 1990) identified education as one pillar to increase people's choices.
-The social and economic development of nations is fundamentally an education process in which people not only improve their individual capacity, but also learn to create new institutions, utilise new technologies, cope with the environment and alter their patterns of behaviour.
+Although there is clear evidence that education has a positive impact on the nation development, yet it remains less clear how this impact manifests itself.
+The Human Development Report (UNDP, 1990) identified education as one pillar to enlarge people choices.
+The social and economic development of nations is fundamentally an education process in which people not only improve their individual capacity but also learn to create new institutions, utilise new technologies, cope with the environment, and alter their patterns of behaviour.
 As such, education becomes a catalyst for the closely interrelated economic, social, cultural and demographic changes that become defined as national development aims (Adams, 2002).

-Hence, education strategies must be at the core of any NDP, such that, besides social and economic development, it must pay attention to diversity, nation building and equality in the access to education services.
-Uneven distribution of education will deepen and legitimise social and wealth divisions in society.
-While building and strengthening national culture and diversity, the NDP must also balance the other aspects of living in a global, borderless and connected environment.
-Therefore, the challenges of globalisation will, in turn, be reflected in the complexity of education strategy, policy and plan.
+Hence, education strategies must be at the core of any NDP that, beside social and economic development, must pay attention to the diversity, nation building, and equality in the access of education services.
+Uneven education distribution will deepen and legitimise social and wealth divisions in society.
+While building and strengthening national culture and diversity, the NDP must also balance the other sides of living in global, borderless and connected environment.
+Therefore, the challenges of globalisation will, in turn, reflect in the complexity of education strategy, policy and plan.

-Besides the necessity of the integration of the strategic plan of education into NDP, the quality of education must be maintained and improved continuously.
-One paradigm that enhances the design, evaluation and evolution is to treat education as a system using the engineering methodology approach.
-Miokovic et al. (2011) analysed the higher education system using the adaptive control theory with a reference model and adopted social cognitive theory to represent the carrier development in order to improve their understanding of the education system.
-Likewise, system engineering approach, which utilises both natural science and social sciences, was used in retrospect to study the higher education system in China, focusing on the education system structure as an optimisation problem (Shaorong and Liyong, 2009).
-Education System as a state-space model describing behavioural characteristics, is discussed in Sinha and Satsangi (1972).
-Here linear graph theory was used for the socio-economic problem at higher education and revealed full advantage of the system approach.
+Beside the necessity of integrating the strategic plan of education into NDP, the quality of education must be maintained and improve continuously.
+One paradigm that enhances the design, evaluation and evolution is to treat education as a system using engineering methodology approach.
+Miokovic et al. (2011) analysed the higher education system in Bosnia-Herzegovina using the adaptive control theory with a reference model and adopted social cognitive theory to represent the carrier development in order to improve their understanding of the education system.
+Likewise, system engineering approach, which utilises both natural science and social sciences, was used in retrospect to study the higher education system in China focusing on the education system structure as optimisation problem (Shaorong and Liyong, 2009).
+Education System as a state space model describing behaviour characteristics, where linear graph theory was used for the socioeconomic problem at higher education, was discussed in Sinha and Satsangi (1972) and revealed full advantage of the system approach.
 Education can also be looked at as a complex adaptive system from the cybernetics point of view.
 Ligus et al. (2011), for example, used this system approach to apply a bridge between the theory and practice in education.
-They represented the theory as a system and practice as its surrounding environment.
+They represented the theory as a system and practice as its surrounding.
 Similarly, Peng and Jiang (2011) modelled the education system requirements the same as software system engineering.
-They applied the concept of the engineering system to education with all its elements and activities.
+They applied the concept of engineering system to education with all its elements and activities.
 The requirements were obtained by standard software engineering requirement tools and verified against education system activities to ensure a high efficient system.
-Likewise, since one of the drivers of education strategy plan is to fulfil workforce demands, it is useful to look at the education system as a service production system.
+Also, since one of the drivers of education strategy plan is to fulfil workforce demands, it is useful to look at the education system as a service production system.
 Xu et al. (2007) applied this concept to the Chinese higher education system quite successfully.
 The system was analysed using service production theory while elasticity-based input/output model was utilised to evaluate the efficiency and effectiveness of the higher education system.
-It is, therefore, clear that studying education as an engineering system can give invaluable insight to analyse and evaluate education.
+It is, therefore, clear that studying education as an engineering system can give invaluable insight to analyse and evaluate education performance and standard.